fishinwind/workshop/rst/Block_1/class-10.rst

     python example-merge.py > merged.tsv

-look at merged with `less` and verify that it has columns from sample-lab-info.csv and sample-seq-info.csv
+look at merged info with `less` and verify that it has columns from sample-lab-info.csv and sample-seq-info.csv